CaspervonKrusenstierna/Thynius/README.md

-This project prevents cheating in schools with ChatGPT in a new way by analyzing how the text is written instead of looking at the result.
+This project prevents cheating in schools with ChatGPT in a new way by analyzing how a text was written instead of looking at the result.

 How it works:
 1. The background process waits for Word to open.